Herman Nohl: National Socialism and World War II

-Two of Herman Nohl's daughters emigrated during the National Socialist era, as their husbands were denied employment at German universities.
-The parents sent their only son to Kurt Hahn in Scotland so that he could grow up in a better political atmosphere.
-Herman Nohl's wife also wanted to emigrate due to the political situation.
-Many of Nohl's pupils also emigrated abroad after being dismissed for their teaching work.
+Two of Nohl's daughters emigrated during the National Socialist era because their husbands were denied employment at German universities.
+Nohl and his wife sent their only son to Kurt Hahn in Scotland so that he could grow up in a better political atmosphere, and Nohl's wife also wanted to emigrate due to the political situation.
+Many of Nohl's pupils also emigrated abroad after being dismissed from their teaching work.

-Without foreseeing these developments, Nohl initially welcomed the "seizure of control" as an opportunity to realize his pedagogical ideals: "Much of what the pedagogical movement, together with the youth movement and the adult education movement, had been struggling for since the end of the war has suddenly come within reach.
-At a stroke, political power has realized the external unity of will, which is also the elementary prerequisite for national education."
+Without foreseeing these developments Nohl initially welcomed the "seizure of control" by the Nazis as an opportunity to realise his pedagogical ideals: "Much of what the pedagogical movement, together with the youth movement and the adult education movement, had been struggling for since the end of the war has suddenly come within reach.
+At a stroke, political power has realised the external unity of will, which is also the elementary prerequisite for national education."

-Even earlier, Nohl's writings were characterized by völkisch nationalism ideas.
-He called for a "national pedagogy" that would take account of Germany's special political situation.
-In lectures on "aid to the East", Nohl formulated ideas that were also reflected in education under National Socialism: Eastern colonization was intended to initiate a development "without [which] a nation gradually loses its blood, which increases our domestic market, gives new living space for unemployed people and, last but not least, consolidates our national position in the East".
-He wrote that "our German destiny is being decided here in the East.
-This East is not only 'the country' to a special degree, but the East has once again become the battlefield of history."
-As he expressed in his lectures in the winter semester of 1933/34 at Göttingen University entitled: The Foundations of National Education (Die Grundlagen der nationalen Erziehung), this battle was to be about the "defense against inferior germs".
-Nohl's ideas on Eastern pedagogy also contained elements reminiscent of the blood and soil ideology, some of which would later be implemented by the National Socialists in their educational programs.
+Even earlier, Nohl's writings were characterised by völkisch nationalism ideas.
+He called for a "national pedagogy" that would take account of Germany's special political situation, and in lectures on "aid to the East" Nohl formulated ideas that were also reflected in education under National Socialism: Eastern colonisation was intended to initiate a development "without [which] a nation gradually loses its blood, which increases our domestic market, gives new living space for unemployed people and, last but not least, consolidates our national position in the East".
+He wrote that, "our German destiny is being decided here in the East.
+This East is not only 'the country' to a special degree, but the East has once again become the battlefield of history".
+In his lectures in the winter semester of 1933/34 at Göttingen University entitled Die Grundlagen der nationalen Erziehun ("The Foundations of National Education") he suggested that this battle was to be about the "defense against inferior germs".

+Nohl's ideas on Eastern pedagogy also contained elements reminiscent of the blood and soil ideology, some of which would be later implemented by the National Socialists in their educational programs.
 The image of women that Nohl formulated in this context also later showed parallels to that of Women in National Socialism.
 He spoke of an "inner movement in female existence" that was developing a "new self-consciousness of the function of women in culture", which "in turning away from the old emancipation of women, wants to be based again on their creative powers in the family and at home ..."